canjs/can-queues/doc/can-queues.md

 There are two main reasons tasks are ordered:

 - __performance__ - It can be beneficial to order some tasks to happen at the same time.
 For example, those that change the DOM.
+CanJS performs all DOM mutations together in the DOMUI queue.
+This helps avoid expensive browser layout reflows.
+Read [On Layout & Web Performance](http://kellegous.com/j/2013/01/26/layout-performance/) for background on why browser layout reflows hurts performance.
 - __determinism__ - Ordering tasks can provide assurances about the state of an application at a particular point in time.

-Lets explore the __determinism__ use case a bit more with a small example to shows what a lack of __determinism__ would look like.
-In the following example, `person` observable is created, with two observation's that derive values from its
+Let's explore the __determinism__ use case a bit more with a small example to shows what a lack of __determinism__ would look like.
+In the following example, `person` observable is created, with two observations that derive values from its
 values:

 ```js